SharinaS/Cloud-Engineering-Fundamentals/vpc.md

 * operate at the instance level
 * support "allow" rules only.

+### Security groups vs NACLs

+Security Groups usually control the list of ports that are allowed to be used by your EC2 instances and the NACLs control which network or list of IP addresses can connect to your whole VPC.

 ## Availability Zones... when it comes to this stuff:

 An availability zone in my AWS account can be a totally different availability zone from the one found in another AWS account, even though they may be called the same (ie, US-East-1A).
 This is because they are randomized when you choose them in the following steps.